Qualcomm Ventures

 Series B in 2012

-Videoplaza is a provider of an advertising serving platform that empowers broadcasters and video publishers to monetize video content across various devices, including computers, mobile devices, tablets, and televisions.
-With a focus on the internet-delivered TV market, Videoplaza's technology supports more than 50% of broadcasters in Europe, enabling them to maximize the value of their audiences through effective trading across sales channels.
-The company values service alongside technology and maintains local teams in key cities, including London, Stockholm, Berlin, Cologne, Madrid, Paris, and Singapore, to support its global client base in building profitable and sustainable advertising businesses.
+Videoplaza is a provider of an advertising serving platform designed to help broadcasters and video publishers monetize their video content across various devices, including computers, mobile devices, tablets, and televisions.
+With a mission to empower these entities in the internet-delivered TV landscape, Videoplaza's technology enables clients to maximize the value of their audiences by facilitating trade across multiple sales channels.
+The company's platform, known as Karbon, is utilized by more than half of the broadcasters in Europe, showcasing its significant presence in the market.
+Videoplaza maintains a commitment to service and technology, supported by local teams in major cities such as London, Stockholm, Berlin, Cologne, Madrid, Paris, and Singapore.

 Apalya